lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Toast/README.md

 Positioning becomes trickier on mobile screens due to the presence of notches, rounded corners, and the virtual keyboard.
 The Toast component tries to find the best position to be visible using the following detection mechanisms:

-1. On **devices with rounded displays and/or notches** (e.g. iPhone X and newer), the Toast component is pushed inwards to avoid the rounded corners.
+1. On **devices with rounded displays and/or notches** (for example iPhone X and newer), the Toast component is pushed inwards to avoid the rounded corners.
 The `viewport-fit="cover"` meta tag is required for this feature to work:

    ```twig